Coast Guard, DHS.

 Minimum Safe Speed means the speed at which a vessel proceeds when it is fully off plane, completely settled in the water and not creating excessive wake.
 Due to the different speeds at which vessels of different sizes and configurations may travel while in compliance with this definition, no specific speed is assigned to minimum safe speed.
 In no instance should minimum safe speed be interpreted as a speed less than that required for a particular vessel to maintain steerageway.
 A vessel is not proceeding at minimum safe speed if it is:

 (2) In the process of coming up onto or coming off a plane; or

 State and/or local law enforcement officer means any State or local government law enforcement officer who has authority to enforce State or local laws.

 (c) Regulations.
-(1) A 100 yard Security Zone is established around, and centered on each Escorted vessel within the Regulated Area.
-This is a moving security zone when the Escorted vessel is in transit and becomes a fixed zone when the Escorted vessel is anchored or moored.
-The general regulations for Security Zones contained in § 165.33 of this part applies to this section.
+(1) A 100-yard Security Zone is established around, and centered on each escorted vessel within the Regulated Area.
+This is a moving security zone when the escorted vessel is in transit and becomes a fixed zone when the Escorted vessel is anchored or moored.
+The general regulations for Security Zones contained in § 165.33 of this part apply to this section.